Existence and uniqueness of E-infinity structures on motivic K-theory spectra: Motivic obstruction theory

 \section{Motivic obstruction theory}

-The aim of this section is to formulate a key result in motivic obstruction theory.
-It should be noted that a proof of Theorem \ref{motivicgamma} has not yet appeared in print, cf.~\cite{robinsonrevisited}.

-To begin, fix a noetherian base scheme of finite Krull dimension with motivic stable homotopy category $SH$.
-(Modelled for example by the monoidal model category of motivic symmetric spectra developed by Jardine \cite{jardinemotivicspectra}.)
+In this section we prove a basic result in motivic obstruction theory, Theorem \ref{motivicgamma}, which we use to prove our main results.
+Fix a separated Noetherian base scheme $S$ of finite Krull dimension with motivic stable homotopy category $\SH(S)$.
+Motivic functors \cite{DRO}, $S$-modules \cite{hu}, and motivic symmetric spectra \cite{jardinemotivicspectra} furnish monoidal model structures whose associated homotopy categories are equivalent to $\SH(S)$.